My Teen is So Negative! What Can I Do?

 Your teen is not going to be happy all the time.
 It’s biologically impossible with her fluctuating hormones and a teenage brain under construction.

-It’s normal if your daughter is ecstatic one moment and slamming the door the next.
+It’s normal if your daughter is ecstatic one moment and slams the door the next.
 She is not manic.
 She does not have a psychiatric disorder.
 She is a teenager.

 2. Your teen needs to feel their feelings.